-- About one in every five women will develop depression during the first few months postpartum.
+About one in every five women will develop depression during the first few months postpartum.
 This depression may be mild to severe in symptoms, including:

 If you’re still experiencing these feelings after two weeks and begin to feel like you can’t take care of your baby, it may be a sign of postpartum depression.
-Do not feel alone or afraid to discuss your feelings during the postpartum period with your Inspira obstetrician or certified nurse midwife.
+We encourage you to call and discuss your feelings during the postpartum period with your Inspira obstetrician or certified nurse midwife.
 If you are a new mother who is having thoughts of harming yourself or your baby, call your healthcare provider immediately.

 Inspira Medical Center Elmer is the first hospital in New Jersey and the Delaware Valley to earn the prestigious international Baby-Friendly® designation.
 It’s also the only maternity center in the region to offer water birth in a hospital setting.
-Inspira Medical Center Elmer’s maternity services received a national Women’s Choice Award, as well as the highest scores possible for maternity quality standards measured by Leap Frog.
-Inspira Medical Center Vineland is home to the region’s only Neonatal Intensive Care Unit (NICU), the Deborah F. Sager Neonatal Intensive Care Unit.
+Inspira Medical Center Elmer’s maternity services has received multiple consecutive national Women’s Choice Awards, as well as the highest scores possible for maternity quality standards measured by Leap Frog.
+Inspira Medical Center Elmer consistently receives high patient experience feedback as measured by the Press Ganey survey.

 At Inspira, we believe childbirth should be celebrated in a home-like environment designed to foster a sense of peace and safety.
 Inspira offers private rooms in which families can stay from admission to discharge.
 They’re designed to feel more like home than a hospital, but still have all the safety and security access features for moms and babies.
 The family waiting area offers convenience and comfort for our patients and their families.